 We’ve had plenty of snow this year, but the sub-zero temps have been keeping us inside most days.

-Luckily, with the exception of a quick trip outside to gather snow, this simple snow science experiment is done indoors.
+Luckily, with the exception of a quick trip outside to gather snow, this simple melting snow science experiment is done indoors.

 We used the snow to practice both prediction and observation.

 Disclosure: There are Amazon Affiliate and other affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.